The Complete Artist/ Artist's World/Artists' Dogs 1998 - 2002

 (after Salvatore Rosa, Auto Portrait, 1645, collection of the National Gallery, London.

-The Complete Artist, examined the history of the image of the Artist, appropriating self portraits for their embodiment of certain stereotypes: the artist as angry, serious, bitter, modest, juvenile etc. Together they seemed to comprise a group portrait of my artistic milieu.
+The Complete Artist, examined the history of the image of the Artist, appropriating self portraits for their embodiment of certain stereotypes: the artist as angry, serious, bitter, modest, juvenile etc. Together they represented a range of emotions an average artist might feel over the course of their life.